Cancer Rehabilitation Experts

 Our dietitians evaluate your nutritional needs, help you understand the importance of healthy eating and provide education about your specific needs.
 Members of the Nutrition Services staff can help you select menu items for your specific diet.

-Mary Free Bed social workers have specialized training in counseling cancer rehabilitation patients.
-Social workers help with:
+Mary Free Bed care managers have specialized training in counseling cancer rehabilitation patients.
+Care managers help with:

 • Adjustment to your injury or illness